Black Army of Hungary: Dissolution

 Before his death on 6 April 1490, King Matthias asked his captains and barons to pledge an oath to his son John Corvinus and secure his succession to the throne.
 Though John was the biggest estate holder in Hungary and had the command over the Black Army, his stepmother, Queen Beatrice of Naples, invited two heirs, the Holy Roman Emperor Maximilian I and Polish prince John I Albert, for an assembly to be held at Buda to discuss who would inherit the throne.
-The first based his claim on the Peace Treaty of Wiener Neustadt, while the latter on his family ties.
+The former based his claim on the Peace Treaty of Wiener Neustadt, the latter on his family ties.
 Furthermore, the Hungarian barons invited a third pretender, the King of Bohemia and brother of John Albert, Vladislaus II.
-After the barons double-crossed John Corvinus, he escaped from the capital and was moving to Pécs, when he was attacked midway at Szabaton village and suffered a defeat from which he could retreat.
-No parts of the Black Army were – yet – involved, as their core was stuck in Silesia and Styria.
-Their famed captains Blaise Magyar and Paul Kinizsi joined the pretenders' side, John Albert and Vladislaus, respectively; the latter subsequently became the legitime king.
+After the barons double-crossed John Corvinus, he escaped from the capital and was moving to Pécs, when he was attacked midway at Szabaton village and suffered a defeat from which he was able to retreat.
+No parts of the Black Army were yet involved, as their core was stuck in Silesia and Styria.
+Their famed captains Blaise Magyar and Paul Kinizsi joined the pretenders' side, John Albert and Vladislaus, respectively; the latter subsequently became the recognized king.

-Maximilian immediately attacked the conquested territories in Austria in 1490.
+Maximilian immediately attacked the conquered territories in Austria in 1490.
 The Black Army fortified itself in the occupied forts on the western border.
-Most of them were captured by trick, bribery, or citizen revolt in a few weeks without any major battles.
+Most of them were captured by trickery, bribery, or citizen revolt in a few weeks without any major battles.
 The trenchline along the river Enns, which was built by mercenary captain Wilhelm Tettauer, resisted quite successfully for a month.
-Due to the lack of payment, some of the Black Army mercenaries, mostly Czechs, switched sides and joined the Holy Roman army of 20,000 men in invading Hungary.
-They advanced in the heart of Hungary and managed to capture the city of Székesfehérvár, which he sacked, as well as the tomb of King Matthias, which was kept there.
+Due to lack of payment, some of the Black Army mercenaries, mostly Czechs, switched sides and joined the Holy Roman army of 20,000 men in invading Hungary.
+They advanced into the heart of Hungary and captured the city of Székesfehérvár, which he sacked, as well as the tomb of King Matthias, which was kept there.
 His Landsknechts were still unsatisfied with the plunder and refused to go for taking Buda.
 He returned to the Empire in late December but left garrisons of a few hundred soldiers in those Hungarian cities and castles he occupied.

-The National Council of the barons decided to recuperate the cities lost, especially Székesfehérvár.
-The Black Army was put on reserve at Eger, but their payment of 46,000 forints was late again, so they robbed the neighboring monasteries, churches, peasantries and lorddoms.
+The National Council of the barons decided to recover the lost cities, especially Székesfehérvár.
+The Black Army was put in reserve at Eger, but their payment of 46,000 forints was late again, so they robbed the neighboring monasteries, churches, peasants and fiefdoms.
 After their dues were paid, appointed captain Steven Báthory gathered an army of 40,000 soldiers and began the siege in June 1491, which lasted for a month.
-More minor cities were regained, and without further support from the German nobility, Maximilian agreed to negotiate, and in the end, he signed the Peace of Pressburg in 1491, which included ceding the Silesian lands to him.
+More minor cities were recaptured, and without further support from the German nobility, Maximilian agreed to negotiate, and in the end, he signed the Peace of Pressburg in 1491, which included ceding the Silesian lands to him.
 John Haugwitz never recognized this treaty and held their possessions in Silesia afterwards.